marco-caruso/frogger-c-implementation/README.md

-# Frogger Resurrection - Operating Systems Project (SOPR)
+# Frogger Resurrection - Multiprocessing and Multithreading with IPC & Ncurses

-This repository contains the implementation of the videogame Frogger Resurrection, developed as the final project for the Operating Systems course (A.Y.
-2024-2025, University of Cagliari).
-The software simulates the classic vintage arcade game, focusing on concurrency management and inter-process communication (IPC) in a Linux environment.
+This repository contains the C implementation of the videogame Frogger Resurrection, developed as the final project for the Operating Systems course  (A.Y.
+2024-2025, University of Cagliari) .
+The software simulates the classic vintage arcade game, focusing on concurrency management and Inter-Process Communication (IPC) in a Linux environment.

 ## 👥 Authors
 The project was developed by: